-- Develop and have available to the research community means by which to merge or link databases that allow for tracking the involvement of individuals in ASD research by 2010. - Launch at least two studies to assess and characterize variation in adults living with ASD (e.g. social and daily functioning, demographic, medical and legal status) by 2011. - Conduct at least two clinical trials to test the efficacy and cost-effectiveness of interventions, services and supports to optimize daily functioning (e.g., educational, vocational, recreational, and social experiences) for adolescents, adults, or seniors living with ASD by 2012.
+- Develop and have available to the research community means by which to merge or link databases that allow for tracking the involvement of people in ASD research by 2010.
+IACC Recommended Budget: \$1,300,000 over 2 years. - Launch at least two studies to assess and characterize variation in adults living with ASD (e.g., social and daily functioning, demographic, medical and legal status) by 2011.
+IACC Recommended Budget: \$5,000,000 over 3 years. - Conduct at least two clinical trials to test the efficacy and cost-effectiveness of interventions, services and supports to optimize daily functioning (e.g., educational, vocational, recreational, and social experiences) for adolescents, adults, or seniors living with ASD by 2012.
+IACC Recommended Budget: \$8,000,000 over 5 years. - Conduct a needs assessment to determine how to merge or link administrative and/or surveillance databases that allow for tracking the involvement of people living with ASD in health care, education, and social services by 2009.
+IACC Recommended Budget: \$520,000 over 1 year.

-Develop at least two community-based interventions with individual specificity that improves outcomes, as measured by educational, occupational, and social achievements by 2015. • Develop and have available to the research community means by which to merge or link administrative databases that allow for tracking the involvement of individuals living with ASD research in health care, education, and social services by 2018.
+- Develop at least two communitybased interventions with individual specificity that improves outcomes, as measured by educational, occupational, and social achievements by 2015.
+IACC Recommended Budget: \$12,900,000 over 5 years. - Develop and have available to the research community means by which to merge or link administrative databases that allow for tracking the involvement of people living with ASD research in health care, education, and social services by 2018.
+IACC Recommended Budget and Time Frame: To Be Determined. - Conduct a cost/benefit analysis on provision of services and interventions over the lifespan with regard to long-term benefits including employment, productivity, and the need for federal/state assistance.
+IACC Recommended Budget: \$2,300,000 over 3 years.